 - Site-specific password

-We will never ask you for information that a hacker would need to steal your identity, such as your social security number, identification card number, bank account numbers, or your home address.
+We will never ask you for information that a hacker would need to steal your identity, such as your National Insurance number, identification card number, bank account numbers, or your home address.

 The connection we create is always "read-only."
 No one can use any of your information in our product to move any money.
 In addition, we don’t sell, rent, or share your information with third parties for their promotional use.